The Harris Firm L.L.C.

 Steven A. Harris, Attorney at Law

-Mr. Harris is originally from the State of Alabama, growing up in the North Jefferson County area.
+Mr. Harris is originally from the State of Alabama, growing up in the Northern Jefferson County area.
 He attended the University of Alabama at Birmingham and graduated with both a B.A. and a M.P.A. degree.
-Later, he attended Samford University, Cumberland School of Law and graduated with his Juris Doctor (J.D.) in 2007.
+Later he attended Samford University, Cumberland School of Law, and graduated with his Juris Doctor (J.D.) in 2007.
 He is licensed to practice in all Alabama Courts and the U.S. District Courts for the Northern and Middle Districts of Alabama.

 Mr. Harris is also a member of the Alabama State Bar Association, National Association of Consumer Bankruptcy Attorneys, and the Alabama Association for Justice.
-He founded the law firm with the hopes of allowing more people access to legal representation by offering attorney’s fees at lower flat fee rates instead of the traditional retainer based billing where the client pays an initial retainer and is then billed at an hourly rate by the law firm.
+He founded the law firm with the hopes of allowing more people access to legal representation by offering attorney’s fees at lower flat fee rates instead of the traditional retainer based billing.

 Roger W. Kirby, Attorney at Law